 Tree damage — Even if no one is around to hear the tree fall and crash into your house, your insurance policy will cover you—as long as the structure in which it fell is under your policy.

 It’s always best to be prepared for any situation; know which situations are going to come your way.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to makes sure you have the coverage you need to protect you from any disasters this season.